tj-mc/tilde/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in Tails, please report it responsibly:
+If you discover a security vulnerability in Tilde, please report it responsibly:

 ### How to Report

 1. **Do NOT** open a public GitHub issue for security vulnerabilities
-2. Send an email to the maintainer with details about the vulnerability
+2. Send an email to the maintainer with detilde about the vulnerability
 3. Include as much information as possible:
    - Description of the vulnerability
    - Steps to reproduce the issue